delmotte/docker-nightwatch/README.md

 ```
 The container will terminate automatically after the tests are completed.

-Your nightwatch.json must specify the no-sandbox option for Chrome to cleanly run inside Docker.
-A minimal example config would be:
+Your nightwatch.json must specify the no-sandbox option for Chrome to cleanly run inside Docker :

 ```
 exports.config = {